-This is a lovely roomy bedroom with a comfortable king size bed, plenty of storage space and great views.
-It has a good size en suite bathroom with bath/shower, wash basin, wc and bidet.
-It has a heated towel rail
+This is a lovely roomy bedroom with a comfortable king size bed and plenty of storage space (wardrobe, chest of drawers bedside cupboards.)
+It has a glorious view over the valley.
+There is an en suite bathroom

-There is a private parking area close to the gite.
+There is a private parking area close to the cottage.

 The gite is all on one floor with no steps but the gardens and surrounding countryside are sloping so probably not suitable for wheelchairs.